MahmutCanMavi/Missing-Values-XAI/README.md

 ## Requirements
 <!-- Write here all intructions to build the environment and run your code.\
-**NOTE:** If we cannot run your code following these requirements we will not be able to evaluate it. -->
+**NOTE:** If we cannot run your code following these requirements we will not be able to evaluate it. --> Please make sure your system satisfies all the requirements in the `requirements.txt` file (standard format).

 ## How to Run
 <!-- Write here **DETAILED** intructions on how to run your code.\